deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](figures/figures_17_6.png)

-> 🔼 The figure shows example questions from the culture-specific subset of the JMMMU benchmark, highlighting the cultural knowledge required to answer them.
+> 🔼 Figure E shows example questions from the culture-specific subset of the JMMMU benchmark, highlighting their focus on Japanese cultural knowledge.
 > <details>
 > <summary>read the caption</summary>
 > Figure E: Examples in culture-specific subjects.
 The questions are created by Japanese native speakers and requires knowledge of Japanese culture.